 - Hospitality Supervisor

-- Supporting Live Events Promotion Intermediate and Advanced
+- Supporting Live Events and Promotions L2 (Framework)

 - Carpentry Intermediate

 - Property Maintenance